zhouire/python-neural-network/README.md

 ```

 _Note: You don't need to tell any size for this variant as I went to primary and learnt
-enough arithmatic to figure out the sizes myself._
+enough arithmetic to figure out the sizes myself._

 ### How to train your neural network